 The history of significant losses, the negative cash flow from operations, the limited cash resources on hand and the dependence by us on obtaining additional financing to fund our operations after the current cash resources are exhausted raises substantial doubt about our ability to continue as a going concern.
-Our management concluded that the current financing and business plans have not mitigated such substantial doubt about the Company's ability to continue as a going concern for at least 12 months from the date of filing this Quarterly Report on Form 10Q for the quarterly period ended September 30, 2023.
+Our management concluded that the current financing and business plans have not mitigated such substantial doubt about the Company's ability to continue as a going concern for at least 12 months from the date of filing this Quarterly Report on Form 10Q for the quarterly period ended December 31, 2023.
 Our auditors also included an explanatory paragraph in its report on our consolidated financial statements as of and for the year ended June 30, 2023 with respect to this uncertainty.

-In an effort to mitigate the substantial doubt about continuing as a going concern and increase cash reserves, we raised funds through equity offerings or other financing alternatives, reduced our work force by approximately 60% (a reduction of approximately 69 positions) in November 2022, ceased operations of its CDMO Facility thereby reducing annual spend on expenses by approximately 68% and generating cash savings of approximately 61% from first quarter Fiscal year 2023 compared to first quarter Fiscal year 2024.
-Additionally, we had executed a Purchase and Sale Agreement for the sale of the CDMO Facility, which sale if consummated would have allowed us to pay all outstanding amounts under the Term Loan.
-On November 7, 2023, we received written notice from Majestic Realty Co. ("Majestic Realty") of its election to terminate the Purchase and Sale Agreement, dated as of September 15, 2023, between Majestic Realty and iBio CDMO LLC, pursuant to which iBio CDMO had agreed to sell to Majestic Realty the Property.
-Although the CDMO Facility has been listed for sale, we do not currently have a buyer for the Property.
-If a sale of the Facility is not consummated prior to the December 31, 2023 maturity date of the Term Loan it is unlikely we will have sufficient funds to repay the Term Loan on its maturity date, which Term Loan has an outstanding balance of which is \$12.6 million as of September 30, 2023.
+In an effort to mitigate the substantial doubt about continuing as a going concern and increase cash reserves, we raised funds through equity offerings or other financing alternatives including entering into an equipment line of credit, reduced our work force by approximately 60% (a reduction of approximately 69 positions) in November 2022, ceased operations of our 130,000 square foot cGMP facility located in Bryan, Texas (the "Facility") thereby reducing annual spend on expenses by approximately 68% and generating cash savings of approximately 61% from first quarter Fiscal year 2023 compared to first quarter Fiscal year 2024.
+Additionally, we had executed a Purchase and Sale Agreement for the sale of the Facility, which sale if consummated would have allowed us to pay all outstanding amounts under the Term Loan.
+On November 7, 2023, we received written notice from Majestic Realty Co. ("Majestic Realty") of its election to terminate the Purchase and Sale Agreement, dated as of September 15, 2023, between Majestic Realty and iBio CDMO LLC ("iBio CDMO"), pursuant to which iBio CDMO had agreed to sell to Majestic Realty the Property.
+Although the Facility has been listed for sale, we do not currently have a buyer for the Property at a price that will allow us to pay the Term Loan in full.
+If a sale of the Facility is not consummated prior to the March 29, 2024 maturity date of the Term Loan, we will not have sufficient funds to repay the Term Loan on its maturity date, which Term Loan has an outstanding balance of \$12.7 million as of December 31, 2023.
+In addition, if a sale of the Facility is not consummated at a price at or above the outstanding balance under the Term Loan we do not expect to have sufficient funds to repay the Term Loan upon its maturity.
+There can be no assurance that we will be able to sell the Facility or that we will be able to sell the Facility for an amount that will allow us to repay all outstanding amounts under the Term Loan.
 (See Note 3 - Discontinued Operations for more information.)

-During the first quarter ended on September 30, 2023, we completed at-the-market offerings and sold 3,419,795 shares of Common Stock which we received approximately \$1.7 million.
-We also sold 3,622,834 shares of Common Stock under our purchase agreement entered into on August 4, 2023 (the "Purchase Agreement"), with Lincoln Park Capital Fund, LLC ("Lincoln Park") and received approximately \$1.2 million in proceeds.
-Subsequent to September 30, 2023, an additional 429,164 shares were sold to Lincoln Park under the Purchase Agreement for approximately \$0.1 million.
+During the first quarter ended on September 30, 2023, we completed at-the-market offerings and sold 170,989 shares of Common Stock which we received approximately \$1.7 million.
+We also sold 181,141 shares of Common Stock under our purchase agreement entered into on August 4, 2023 (the "Purchase Agreement"), with Lincoln Park Capital Fund, LLC ("Lincoln Park") and received approximately \$1.2 million in proceeds.
+During the second quarter ended December 31, 2023, we sold an additional 21,457 shares to Lincoln Park under the Purchase Agreement for approximately \$0.1 million.
 (See Note 16 - Stockholder's Equity for more information.)